-Local regulations are important when there are gaps in existing State and Federal regulations, or opportunities that are better addressed locally.
-The City's Environmental regulation efforts include enforcing compliance, and regularly reviewing and updating policies as gaps are identified and best practices evolve.
-Promoting compliance generally involves providing education, outreach and other assistance to encourage voluntarily compliance before a regulatory response is initiated.
+Local regulations are important when there are gaps in existing State and Federal regulations. or opportunities that are better addressed locally.
+The City's Environmental regulation efforts include enforcing compliance, and regularly reviewing and updating policies as gaps and opportunities are identified and best practices evolve.
+Promoting compliance generally involves providing education. outreach and other assistance to encourage voluntarily compliance before a regulatory response is initiated.

-- Air quality complaints City staff investigate and respond to air quality complaints and concerns.
-Often, this can mean identifying appropriate county or state requirements and compliance resources. - Municipal Health and Environment Code Citywide rules related to air quality include limitations on smoking in public areas, radon disclosure requirements for home transactions, and requirements for control of dust emissions. - Municipal Air Pollution Nuisance Code City code prohibits public air pollution nuisances.
-This code was updated in 2019 to add specific requirements for nuisances related to outdoor wood burning fires. - Industry Agreements Emissions from industrial sources are regulated at the federal and state level, but businesses are often interested in proactive measures and agreements with the City to reduce pollutant sources.
+Air quality complaints.
+City staff investigate and respond to air quality complaints and concerns.
+Often, this can mean identifying appropriate county or state requirements and compliance resources.

+City Regulations.
+City regulations related to air quality include limitations on smoking in public areas, radon disclosure requirements for home transactions, and requirements for control of dust emissions.
+City code also prohibits public air pollution nuisances, including specific limitations on nuisances related to outdoor wood burning fires.

+Industry Agreements.
+Emissions from industrial sources are regulated at the federal and state level, but businesses are often interested in proactive measures and agreements with the City to reduce pollutant sources.
 The City currently administers a Memorandum of Understanding (MOU) with an asphalt manufacturer, and an Operators Agreement (OA) with an oil and gas operator.
-These types of agreements are developed cooperatively with the respective industrial sources. - Regional Policy Annually, the City updates a Legislative Policy Agenda; a broad set of policy statements meant to convey position on regional legislative policy issues that affect our community.
+These types of agreements are developed cooperatively with the respective industrial sources.

+Regional Policy.
+Annually, the City updates a Legislative Policy Agenda; a broad set of policy statements meant to convey position on regional legislative policy issues that affect our community.
 In 2019, this included policy statements related to air quality that guided City engagement in legislative action at the state level related to vehicle regulations, and oil and gas development.

-IMPLEMENTATION ACTIONS - NEW AND EMERGING NEAR-TERM FOCUS AREAS DESCRIPTION OUTDOOR RESIDENTIAL WOOD BURNING Evaluate implementation of new 2019 updates to air pollution nuisance code related to outdoor residential wood burning.
-In 2019, code updates included a 10pm curfew outdoor wood burning fires, and a 15-ft setback requirement for locating wood fires away from adjacent property lines.
-Lead City Entity: Environmental Services Sphere of Influence: Direct Internal Partners: Community Development and Neighborhood Services External Partners: PFA FUGITIVE DUST Update training and technical assistance resources to support compliance with municipal code related to fugitive dust, or particulate matter that has become airborne by wind or human activities.
+ENVIRONMENTAL REGULATION IMPLEMENTATION ACTIONS - NEW AND EMERGING

+OUTDOOR RESIDENTIAL WOOD BURNING

+Evaluate implementation of new 2019 updates to air pollution nuisance code related to outdoor residential wood burning.
+In 2019, code updates included a 10 p.m. curfew on outdoor wood burning fires, and a 15-foot setback requirement for locating wood fires away from adjacent property lines.

+Internal Partners: Community Development

+and Neighborhood Services External Partners: PFA

+FUGITIVE DUST

+Update training and technical assistance resources to support compliance with municipal code related to fugitive dust, or particulate matter that has become airborne by wind or human activities.

 A Fugitive Dust Ordinance, adopted in 2016 and updated in 2018, requires owners and operators of dust generating activities to incorporate best management practices to reduce off-property transport of fugitive dust.

+Internal Partners: Environmental Regulatory Affairs, Community Development and Neighborhood Services, Engineering External Partners: Larimer County, CDPHE

+RADON

-Lead City Entity: Environmental Services Sphere of Influence: Direct Internal Partners: Environmental Regulatory Affairs, Community Development and Neighborhood Services, Engineering External Partners: Larimer County, CDPHE EMERGING IDEAS RADON Explore additional policy options related to radon testing, disclosure and notification requirements for real estate and rental transactions.
+Explore additional policy options related to radon testing, disclosure and notification requirements for real estate and rental transactions.
 In 2018, a radon working group identified several specific regulatory options of interest related to testing, disclosure and notification.

+Internal Partners: City Attorney's Office, City

+Council

-Lead City Entity: Environmental Services Sphere of Influence: Direct Internal Partners: City Attorney's Office City Council External Partners: Larimer County, CDPHE AIR POLLUTION NUISANCES Develop further clarity on the operational definition of a public air pollution nuisance and provide additional resources for community members to address private nuisances.
-Lead City Entity: Environmental Services Sphere of Influence: Indirect Internal Partners: Community Development and Neighborhood City jurisdiction applies to public nuisances, which affect an entire community or many people, as opposed private nuisance effects an individual or the property rights of a small number of people.
-The city Services individual or the property rights of a small number of people.
-The city often hears concerns about private nuisances and could provide additional resources for community members to better address these concerns.
+External Partners: Larimer County, CDPHE

+AIR POLLUTION NUISANCES

+Develop further clarity on the operational definition of a public air pollution nuisance and provide additional resources for community members to address private nuisances.

+City jurisdiction applies to public nuisances, which affect an entire community or many people, as opposed private nuisance effects an individual or the property rights of a small number of people.
+The City often hears concerns about private nuisances and could provide additional resources for community members to better address these concerns.

+Internal Partners: Community Development

+and Neighborhood Services